Select your programme and preferred start date to begin your application.

-You must have been formally interviewed by the School you wish to enter.
-Applicants can be interviewed by video-conferencing or Skype.
+Applicants must be formally interviewed by the relevant School.
+Interviews can be conducted by video-conferencing or Skype.

 Supporting documentation must be uploaded to support your application.
 You should have this documentation ready before you start the process.
 If you do not upload your documents this could delay the application process.

 Before making your application, you must make contact with a potential supervisor to discuss your research proposal.
 Further information on making a research degree application can be found below.